LUMII-AILab/Tezaurs/README.md

 Open data from https://tezaurs.lv - an extensive dictionary and thesaurus of Latvian, comprising more than 315,000 lexical entries.

+# This is unmaintained - the latest data releases are on CLARIN repsitory at https://repository.clarin.lv/repository/xmlui/handle/20.500.12574/66

 ### Available datasets

 1. Wordlists with metadata (under `wordlists`).